 Firstly, one of the key areas holding back growth in the CBD industry is the lack of public awareness and education surrounding the legality and the benefits of CBD.
 The largest untapped market in the UK is the proportion of the public who do not know about CBD or do not understand it.
 Younger demographics between 18- and 30-year-olds have been more receptive to trying out CBD products in comparison to 40-year-olds and above.
 As this slowly starts to change for the better, and more consumers become educated with CBD, this will help drive further growth in this sector.

-Secondly, the industry is still searching for medical verification for all the health claims that CBD suggests that it supports.
+Secondly, the industry is still searching for medical verification for all the wellness claims that CBD suggests that it supports.
 As CBD was not legalised until 2017 and clinical trials take many years to complete, all evidence thus far has been from extensive scientific studies and pre-clinical trials.
 The first full clinical trial has begun in the UK named ‘Project 2021,’ which is aiming to enroll 20,000 people into the largest CBD clinical trial to date to create the UK’s largest body of evidence for the effectiveness and tolerability of medical cannabis.
 As medical validation through clinical trials takes place over the next few years, the industry is set for huge growth, as it will give both suppliers and consumers further confidence in the products.

 Lastly, the majority of the profits generated by CBD products in the UK are going abroad.
 This is a huge problem that needs addressing quickly.
 The laws surrounding the cultivation of hemp plants (the source of CBD) are completely paradoxical in the UK.
 Whilst CBD was legalised in the UK in 2017, it is currently banned for UK farmers to extract CBD oil from hemp plants in the UK as they are only allowed to grow hemp for industrial and material use.
 Due to these restrictions the bulk of the profits for the UK CBD industry are actually going to hemp farmers overseas.
 If the UK Government were to back cultivation and distribution of the CBD market in the UK, the CBD economy could become an even more significant contributor to the UKs annual GDP, through the creation of new-high skilled jobs and a booming CBD scientific research and development sector.